Future Planning New

 A brief guide for patients, carers and families.

-An Advanced Care Plan will help your health care team to understand what is important to you when planning your care.
+Your Future Care Plan will help your health care team to understand what is important to you when providing your care.

 What are Advanced Care Plans?

 Advance Care Plans were first developed for patients with End of Life conditions.
-However, thinking about and writing down your preferences and priorities for care makes sense for patients with many chronic conditions.
-It may be completed by you alone, with help from your family/carers, or with support from an advocate or professional.
+However, thinking about and writing down wishes and plans for care makes sense for people with different chronic conditions, disabilities and frailty.
+It may be written by you alone, with help from your family & carers, or with support from an advocate or professional.

 Why should I do an ACP?

 A time may come when, for whatever reason, you are unable to make a decision for yourself.
 This may happen to a diabetic having a "hypo", in epilepsy during a seizure or with many conditions where delirium (confusion caused by being medically unwell) can occur.
-At this time a clinician or family/carer, who has to make decisions about your care on your behalf, will be able to read your wishes and preferences written in your ACP.
+At this time a clinician or family/carer, who has to make decisions for you, will be able to read your wishes and the plans written in your Future Care Plan.

-An ACP is not legally binding but it can provide helpful guidance for professionals who don’t know you well (e.g. doctors attending to you out-of-hours).
+An ACP is not legally binding but it can provide helpful guidance for professionals who don’t know you well (e.g. doctors or ambulance crew treating you out-of-hours).

 Helpful Links